Skip to Main Content

 Altmetrics

 There are various metrics used to assess the impact and relevancy of academic works.
-Altmetrics track the impact that an online publication receives online in news stories, blogs, downloads, Tweets, Wikipedia citations, etc. Altmetrics are useful for evaluating both traditional scholarly outputs, such as research papers, and for newer formats such as software, online research notebooks, podcasts, and more.
+Altmetrics track the impact that an online publication receives online in news stories, blogs, downloads, social media posts, Wikipedia citations, etc. Altmetrics are useful for evaluating both traditional scholarly outputs, such as research papers, and for newer formats such as software, online research notebooks, podcasts, and more.

 For example, it is common to track the number of views, downloads, and citations for datasets or articles shared in an institutional repository.